hedongyan/awesome-causality-identification/README.md

 I did not find complete ID and IDC algorithm in their source code after searching in their source code.

 4. Ananke.
-They use Use fixing operation in nest forms and do not give final expression.
+They use fixing operation in nest forms and do not give final expression.

 5. Dagitty.
 It only support adjustment and instrument variable.